 If you decarb wet bubble hash in the oven will take a bit longer to fully decarb since it will take longer for the material to reach the proper temperature needed for the decarb process to begin.
 Make sure to fully dry your bubble hash when you make it – that will ensure it doesn’t get moldy.

 How can you tell if your hash is fully decarboxylated?

 There are a few variables that affect decarboxylation.
 Hash should be broken up into fine powder to ensure there aren’t clumps where the inside doesn’t fully get decarbed.
 Some forms of hash such dry ice or dry sift are essentially just loose kief, so they can break up easily in your fingers.
-Other forms of has such as bubble hash, scissor or finger hash, or old-school heat-pressed hash won’t be so easy to powderize, and that may require additional cook time.
+Other forms of hash such as bubble hash, scissor or finger hash, or old-school heat-pressed hash won’t be so easy to powderize, and that may require additional cooking time.

 Make sure to fully preheat your oven for at least 20 minutes.
 If you place your parchment paper on a baking sheet that will impact heat time.
-Thicker “air-bake” sheets don’t transfer heat as quick as thin metal baking sheets, so they’ll take slightly longer for the hash to reach the temperature needed for decarboxylation.
+Thicker “air-bake” sheets don’t transfer heat as quickly as thin metal baking sheets, so they’ll take slightly longer for the hash to reach the temperature needed for decarboxylation.